Does this help you? Give us a donation on MobilePay 50558011 or become a member, so we can keep helping for free

-If Immigration Service decides to send you to another country, you can get help from Danish Refugee Council to make a complaint over the Dublin decision (within 7 days after the decision, so hurry!): phone weekdays 9-15: 3373 5000, e-mail: email@example.com, visit: Wednesdays 10-13, Borgergade 10, Kbh.
-K
+If Immigration Service decides to send you to another country, you can get help from Danish Refugee Council to make a complaint about the Dublin decision (within 7 days after the decision, so hurry!): phone weekdays 9-15: 3373 5000, e-mail: email@example.com, visit: Wednesdays 10-13, Borgergade 10, Kbh.
+K.

-If you have been outside the system more than 18 months after the final Dublin decision in the Refugee Appeals Board, the fingerprints will normally be cancelled and Denmark will open your case.
+If you have been outside the system more than 18 months after the final Dublin decision in the Refugee Appeals Board, the fingerprints will normally be canceled and Denmark will open your case.

-As an asylum seeker, you only have access to neccessary, acute and pain relieving treatment (children have full rights to health treatment).
-In acute situations you must call an ambulance on 911 or call the emergency phone lines like everybody else (different numbers in each region).
-But for other problems you must contact the nurse in your camp.
+As an asylum seeker, you only have access to necessary, acute and pain-relieving treatment (children have full rights to health treatment).
+In acute situations, you must call an ambulance on 112 or call the emergency phone lines like everybody else (different numbers in each region).
+But for other problems, you must contact the nurse in your camp.

-During the asylum process you will be asked if you have health problems – don't hide anything because you think it will be negative in your case.
+During the asylum process, you will be asked if you have health problems – don't hide anything because you think it will be negative in your case.
 Tell the truth, and ask for treatment if you need it.
-If you have very serious problems, there might be an option for humanitarian residence permit (se next question).
+If you have very serious problems, there might be an option for a humanitarian residence permit (see next question).

 You will only have a chance if you have very serious health problems or diseases, and only if you have no access to the neccessary treatment in your home country.
 The disease and treatment must be documented by a doctor.
 Very few people get this permit every year, and it is very temporary.
 The application is handled by the Ministry of Integration.